-- Systemic immune modulators, e.g. oral steroids for asthma.
+- Female participants only: Systemic immune modulators, e.g. oral steroids for asthma.
 Note: Occasional or intermittent use of inhaled steroids and topical (not vaginal but skin) steroids are not considered systemic immune modulators and are permitted.
-If the participant reports chronic use of inhaled steroids, this would indicate severe asthma and they should be excluded from study participation - Genitally-applied preparations and products, e.g. tampons, lubricants/spermicides, and douching, 72 hours prior to each follow-up visit.
+If the female participant reports chronic use of inhaled steroids, this would indicate severe asthma and they should be excluded from study participation - Genitally-applied preparations and products, e.g. tampons, lubricants/spermicides, and douching, 72 hours prior to each follow-up visit.
 Group 2 female participants are prohibited from these practices while dosing with gel at home.

 If a participant reports using a prohibited medication during the study, this must be recorded on the Concomitant Medications Log.
-Per protocol section 9.3, and LoA #1, if the participant reports use of a systemic immune modulator, the participant will be permanently discontinued from study product use.
+Per protocol section 9.3, if the female participant reports use of a systemic immune modulator, the participant will be permanently discontinued from study product use.